petersatsuse/azure-compute-docs/articles/virtual-machines/disks-cross-tenant-customer-managed-keys.md

 ### Preview - Ultra Disk and Premium SSD v2

-The following limitations only apply to Ultra Disks and Premium SSD v2 managed disks:

-This configuration is also available for Ultra Disks and Premium SSD v2 disks, as a preview configuration.
+This configuration is also available for Ultra Disks and Premium SSD v2 disks, as a preview configuration, in [select regions](#preview-regional-availability).

-Currently only available as a preview feature, in select regions.

 Sign up for the preview using either the PowerShell: